Death of Abu Bakr al-Baghdadi: Casualties

 JCS Chairman Milley said during a Pentagon briefing that the disposal of Baghdadi's corpse was "handled appropriately", initially adding that Washington had no plans to release images of his death, but later showed footage of the raid during a briefing on October 30.
 Baghdadi was buried at sea and afforded Islamic rites, three anonymous U.S. officials told Reuters and a Pentagon source told AFP.
 An aide of Baghdadi, who handled logistics, was the other man killed according to Iraqi officials.
 United States Secretary of State Mike Pompeo said that two wives of al-Baghdadi were also killed in the raid.

 Trump said no U.S. soldiers were injured, but Secretary of Defense Mark Esper said two had been lightly injured during the raid.
 An American Special Operations Military Working Dog (SOMWD), a male Belgian Malinois named Conan, who chased Baghdadi, was treated for his injuries and returned to work on October 28.
 During a news conference that day, Esper and Milley declined to identify him for security reasons; Trump released a declassified photograph of him later in the day.
 The dog was injured due to live electrical cables that were exposed, according to McKenzie.

-According to the Syrian Observatory for Human Rights (SOHR) war monitor, Delta Force killed nine people, including one child, two women and some high-ranking ISIL leaders.
+According to the Syrian Observatory for Human Rights (SOHR) war monitor, Delta Force killed nine people, including one child, two women and some high-ranking IS leaders.
 Baghdadi's suicide vest killed two more children, reportedly his own.
-The Americans captured two militants and rescued eleven children.
-General McKenzie said six ISIL members, which included four women and another man aside from Baghdadi, were killed in the operation.
+American forces captured two militants and rescued eleven children.
+General McKenzie said six IS members, which included four women and another man aside from Baghdadi, were killed in the operation.
 The raid also killed about 10 to 15 members of other groups who engaged American forces.